 Hazlewood Castle, a former monastery and retreat has been thoughtfully and tastefully designed to offer a distinctly different lifestyle experience.
 Hazlewood combines the elegance of the Castle with the excellence of the food and service offered to all our guests.
 Whether visiting Hazlewood for the first time with friends or as a delegate at one of our major conferences you will always be greeted with a warm welcome.
-We have twenty-one bedrooms and suites at Hazlewood.
-Nine of them are situated in the main castle and twelve are in our annex area “St Margarets” which is located in our picturesque Courtyard.
+There are twenty-one bedrooms and suites at Hazlewood.
+Nine of them are situated in the main castle and twelve are in the annexe area “St Margarets” which is located in the picturesque Courtyard.

 - Beautiful Restaurant

 - Modem Links for e-mail and Internet Access

 - En-suite Bathrooms with Bath, Shower and Gilchrist and Soames Toiletries

 - Log burning stoves in Landseer, Dairy, and Grey rooms

 - and Rubber Ducks!!